 Wells located in Sheridan County on the Upper North Fork Solomon are drilled in the alluvial and Ogallala-High Plains aquifer.
 Figure 9 represents the alluvial wells in Sheridan County.
 There are three wells measured, one with historic data (SD 40).
-The average change in water levels in the last year are -1.26 ft, with water level changes ranging from -0.75 ft (SD43) to a -1.77 ft (SD46).
-SD 40 has data dating back to 1965 and has shown a net decline of 1.97 ft, whereas SD 43 that has only been measured since 1988 is showing a net decline of 4.50 ft in water levels.
+Two of the three wells had a significant increase (over 2 ft).
+SD 40 has data dating back to 1965 and has shown a net increase of 0.05 ft due in part to the rise in water levels in 2009, whereas SD 43 that has only been measured since 1988 is showing a net decline of 4.55 ft in water levels.
 The five-year rolling average shows an increase in water levels during the mid-1990s and then a declining trend in the last 10 years.